beheh/sulphur/README.md

 ### Chain filtering

-You can filter multiple fields by repeating calls to `where`.
+You can filter multiple fields by repeating calls to `where`:

 ```php
 $response->where('State')->is('Running')->where('League')->exists();